Post by: Ani Clifford

+There are lots of ways in which blogs may not be 100% authentic for example if the owner has used blog design services, but when it comes to someone else writing for you, it’s a bit different.
 There are many discussions on whether or not this is an ethical way to handle a situation where an executive member is not able to post on social media platforms for him/herself.
 Is it that crucial for the company to have the voice of an executive member?
 Or can it stay in the dark and not include them.
 Some may argue that it is better for a company to not include an executive member’s commentary if they don’t have the time to write it themselves.
 Others will argue that the company needs the opinions from execs in order to create a well-rounded social presence.

 Todd Defren states some interesting facts about corporate blogs, which give us insights into what is and isn’t ethical.
 In more corporate-style blogs, rather than personal, it is more common for a public relations or communications team to control the blog and use ghost blogging as their fallback strategy if the executive blogger does not have time to create the posts.